bratpeki/modern-milkytracker-guide/docs/mtBasics.md

 Note-off doesn't affect it,
 it will continue to play the loop for as long as Fadeout is set.

+If the instrument volume is 0, the envelope will not play.

 #### Panning envelope

+The panning envelope behaves exactly the same as the volume envelope, with the exception that MT reads the slope height as panning.

+If above the centre, the panning will move right, and vice-versa.

 #### Volume (Instrument slot)

+A hexadecimal value between 0 (`00`) and 64 (`40`)
+which presents the intensity of the sample playback.

+The default value is 64(`40`).

+Stacks with the volume envelope.

 #### Panning

+A hexadecimal value between 0 (`00`) and 255 (`FF`)
+which presents the intensity of the sample panning.

+The default value is 128 (`80`).

+Stacks with the panning envelope.

 #### Fine-tune

+A value between -128 and 127 which presents microtonal tuning.

+-128 is one note below.<br>
+127 is one note above.

+The default value is 0 (`+000`).

 #### Fadeout